-PowerTower-Typical
+PowerTower- Typical

-The S2 PowerTower hinges forward for tight overhead clearances such as bridges, restricted storage situations and towing opportunities.
-The PowerTower features an aluminum framework with a multi-layered coated finishing process.
+The PowerTower hinges forward for tight overhead clearances such as bridges, restricted storage situations and towing opportunities.
+The PowerTower features an aluminum framework with a multi-layered powder coated finishing process.
 Read and understand the warning label on the following pages regarding PowerTower usage.

-The PowerTower features an all around light, and the ability to anchor major electronic equipment.
-Select towers feature a bimini top and pylon for water sports.
+The PowerTower features an FRP framework, all around light, and the ability to anchor major electronic equipment.
+Select towers feature a pylon for water sports.
 Use the switch marked "tower" found on helm panel to energize the PowerTower.
 It connects to twin actuators that raise or lower the PowerTower.

-Usually located at the aft starboard battery manage-

-ment board (engine compartment) is the PowerTower actuator control box.
+Located at the aft starboard battery management board (engine compartment) is the PowerTower actuator control box.
 The purpose of this device is to provide overload protection for the port and starboard actuators that energize the rams to move the PowerTower forward and aft.